lugovigo/lugovigo/README.md

-- 👋 Hi, I’m @lugovigo
+- 👋 Hi, I’m Lucas Vinicius or @lugovigo
 - 👀 I'm interested in games, exercise and learn about new technologies.
 - 🌱 I’m currently learning.
 I’m currently learning about Python, JavaScript, PHP, CSS and MySQL.
 - 💞️ I'm looking to learn about new technologies so I can grow as a developer